FlawlessNa/Legends/README.md

   - remove from .gitignore
   - instead of using models_paths, specify model name
   - make consistent structure for when we'll have lots of models
-- For Debug mode, use result.plot() to show class name and confidence score as well.
 - For Debug mode, the attack range around character should be a square drawn on the debug screen.
-- [ ] Ability for each bot to share predictions
 - [ ] Character detection: Remove the single detection param and instead return all positions.
   - Then, cross-validate with map objects to get each VR position, and compare with VR position estimated from minimap.
 Extract closest match.